davidrapan/ha-solcast/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

 ```
-:warning: Solcast have altered their API limits for new account creators
+⚠️ Solcast have altered their API limits for new account creators

 Solcast now only offer new account creators 10 api calls per day (used to be 50).
 Old account users still have 50 api calls